-- In the following procedure, please understand that sections referring to the manuals of an earlier version of ServerView Resource Coordinator VE are actually referring to the manuals of an earlier version of ServerView Resource Orchestrator.

-- When maintaining compatibility with earlier versions, refer to "F.1 Maintaining Compatibility with Earlier Versions", and change each setting.
+- In the following procedure, please understand that sections referring to the manuals of an earlier version of ServerView Resource Coordinator VE are actually referring to the manuals of an earlier version of ServerView Resource Orchestrator. - When maintaining compatibility with earlier versions, refer to "2.1.1 Maintaining Compatibility with Earlier Versions" in the "Release Notes", and change each setting.

-- When upgrading an environment configured using ServerView Resource Coordinator VE to this version of ServerView Resource Coordinator Virtual Edition, replace the "Installation_folder\SVROR\Manager" used in Resource Orchestrator manuals with "Installation_folder\Manager".
+- When upgrading an environment configured using ServerView Resource Coordinator VE to this version of FUJITSU Software ServerView Resource Orchestrator Virtual Edition, replace the "Installation_folder\SVROR\Manager" used in Resource Orchestrator manuals with "Installation_folder\Manager".